Charles Cameron (magician): Plaque

-Many of Charles' friends and associates in magic, throughout the world, sent in donations to fund this project.
-Also, many of his local 'lay people' friends were only to happy to contribute too.
-Alex Wallace, partner of the late Charles and to whom donations were sent, was taken aback by the sheer kindness and generosity of people sending in money.
-This turned to amazement and emotional times when people who never met or had any contact with Charles generously came forward with donations.
-This shows just how much Cameron is regarded within the brotherhood of Bizarre Magic and mentalism.
+Many of Charles' friends and associates in magic, along with many local 'lay people' friends, sent donations to Alex Wallace, the partner of the late Charles, to help in funding this project.

-Before its final fixing, a recess was made at the rear of the plaque so that a document containing all the names of the sponsors could be sealed behind it, a 'time capsule' with a difference.
+Before its final fixing, a recess was made at the rear of the plaque so that a document containing all the names of the sponsors could be sealed behind it.

 In part of a dedication, Tony Andruzzi (Masklyn ye Mage) wrote in a gift copy of his "The Negromicon of Masklyn ye Mage (1977)" to Charles, "the one who started all this".

 In a copy of Anthony Raven's "The Necromantic Grimoire of Augustus Rapp" gifted to Charles, Raven wrote: "To Charles Cameron-a kindred soul who travels the same paths and whose writings inspired this work".

 The plaque was unveiled on 10 October 2003, at the launch of the Charles W. Cameron Memorial Gathering, which was held during the weekend of 10, 11 and 12 October in Edinburgh.